changwoolee/changwoolee.github.io/_posts/2020-03-19-Poisson-Distribution.md

 categories:
   - blogging
 toc: false
+tags: [Basic Probability]
 ---

-Before we talk about the Poisson distribution, let's think of a probability of how many people are coming to a 24/7 convenience store.
+Before we talk about the Poisson distribution, let's think of a probability of how many people are coming to a 24/7 convenience store in an hour.
 To make things simple, we assume that the probability does not change over time.
 That is, the probability at 1 pm and 3 am is the same.
 We can write out the probability using a binomial distribution:
 $$
 P(X=k) = \binom{N}{k}p^k(1-p)^{n-k} \tag{1}.
 $$